GabrielFerreiraTSI/Authentication-Node-Postman/README.md

  Testing the user authentication in Postman.

 ## Node js commands
-Certificate that all the folders and files are downloaded or copied in your project.
+Check first that all the folders and files are downloaded or copied in your project.
 ### Search folder
 - cd backend
 ### Start project